Scripts for AACT NewPlayFest 2022

-Applications are OPEN for Producing Theatres for AACT NewPlayFest 2022
+Applications are now closed for Producing Theatres for AACT NewPlayFest 2022

 AACT will select member theatres to produce the winning plays.
 Producing Theatres will be responsible for providing a fully realized, world premiere production, and for bringing in the playwright for workshopping the script and a performance.